maarten-pennings/Lego-Mindstorms/nxt/legoclub/README.md

 but also the school's EV3 sets (adapted [pdf](KennisMakingEV3.pdf) or [word](KennisMakingEV3.docx)).

+## Open day demo - ELEVATOR
+At least once a year, the "open dag" in September, we need to promote the LEGO club.
+We have one "fancy" robot, a four-floor ELEVATOR.
+See the [elevator](elevator) directory for the associated files.

 ## Laptop for the club
 The Mindstorms NXT is from 2006 the same year that Windows Vista was released.
 In practice the means that the LEGO software runs on Windows XP.